emilytouchingcomputers/gitrekt/README.md

 # gitrekt

-gitrekt
+# github codesearch for recon

-github codesearch for recon
+# TODO:

-USE THIS FOR NOTE SHARING
+Possible off-by-one issues when catching errors.
+Page count seems to be off.

 #I think this line turns the normal API responses into prettified JSON.
 Unsure.